Policy

 Remand home kaimahi responsibilities

-- As part of planning for the transition, remand home kaimahi must support the key social worker to update the All About Me plan, including to:
+As part of planning for the transition, kaimahi must support the key social worker to update the All About Me plan in relation to changed needs, oranga, supports or risks while te tamaiti or rangatahi is in the remand home.
+This includes:

-- work with partners to ensure continuity of services – for example, education
+- working with partners to ensure continuity of services – for example, education or health services

-- ensure the multi-agency team is aware of the change of address
+- ensuring the multi-agency team is aware of the change of address

-- identify any key actions to prepare whānau and families for the return home or transition into the community of their rangatahi or tamariki
+- identifying any key actions to prepare whānau and families for the return home or transition into the community of their tamariki or rangatahi

-- ensure support is provided for the return of personal belongings.
+- ensuring support is provided for the return of personal belongings.

 Guidance: All About Me plan to meet the needs of tamariki and rangatahi